Barada, Nebraska

-Barada (pronounced as Bear uh duh) is a village in northeast Richardson County, Nebraska, United States.
+Barada is a village in northeast Richardson County, Nebraska, United States.
 The population was 20 at the 2020 census.

 History

 First settled in the 1850s, Barada was not incorporated as a village until 1927.
 The village was named in honor of the mid-19th-century folk hero Antonine Barada, who ran a trading post within the former Nemaha Half-Breed Reservation.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.09 sqmi, all land.